 Since general provisions for the end-of-life cannot foresee all circumstances, the Durable Power of Attorney for Health Care Decisions, or Health Care Proxy, is also necessary.
 Even when the Directive is clear in its preferences, there can be marginal or unforeseen cases where your instructions are not clearly applicable, or simply different than you envisioned.
 The Durable Power of Attorney legally empowers your Proxy to make those decision on your behalf, in accorance with your mind and will, as best as it is known.

-For more information, the National Catholic Bioethics Center has an End-of-Life Guide available on their website for printing.
-While state laws on the format, obligatory content and witnessing required, varies, the Center also has an information package that includes examples of an Advance Directive and a Health Care Proxy.
+The National Catholic Bioethics Center has an End-of-Life Guide available on their website for printing.
+While state laws on the format, obligatory content and witnessing required, varies, the Center also has an information package that includes examples of an Advance Directive and a Health Care Proxy/Power of Attorney.

 Provided Courtesy of: